No Endorsements Will Prevent This Election Shock

 Pennsylvania’s 19 electoral votes are critical this November.
 The way the math works out, neither Trump nor Harris has a realistic path to the presidency without that state.
 Or at least not as things stand now.

 Today, the election betting markets put Trump ahead by exactly 1% – 50.5% to 49.5% – in Pennsylvania.
-The average of the major polls keeps bouncing around between a Harris advantage and then a Trump advantage in Pennsylvania.
-Earlier in the week it was a 1% advantage to Harris.
-On Friday, it was dead even.
+The average of the major polls gives Harris an advantage of the same 1% margin in Pennsylvania – 49% to 48%.

 But whether we’re looking at the betting markets or the polls, we get a similar story: With 69 days until November 5, the race is far too close to call in the only state that actually matters.

-Note: Editor’s Note: My colleague Charles Sizemore, from The Freeport Society, has a track record of making shocking predictions that come true.
-Last November, he predicted that Joe Biden would no longer be on the ballot on Election Day.
-And in May, when most of the market was expecting a rate cut, he warned that it wasn’t going to happen.